-August 16 - 18: The New Faculty Orientation, hosted by the Dean of the Faculty's Office and HR, officially welcomes you to CC and provides support for teaching on the Block Plan using a liberal arts lens and inclusive, equitable, and antiracist pedagogies.
+August 16, 19-20: The New Faculty Orientation, hosted by the Dean of the Faculty's Office and HR, officially welcomes you to CC and provides support for teaching on the Block Plan using a liberal arts lens and inclusive, equitable, and antiracist pedagogies.
 This orientation also introduces new faculty to colleagues across the campus.
 The orientation is optional but strongly encouraged.
-It runs for three days, 8:30 am - 5 pm on Wednesday and Thursday, and 8:30 am - 4 pm on Friday, with breakfasts and lunches provided.
-Open to new tenure track and tenured faculty, one-year visiting faculty, and Riley Scholars.
-On August 17, the Dean of Faculty will host a welcome dinner, beginning at 5:30 pm at her home for new faculty and their families and significant others.
+It runs for three days, 8:30 am - 4 pm on Friday (16), and 8:30 am - 5 pm on Monday and Tuesday (19-20), with breakfasts and lunches provided.
+Open to new tenure track faculty, one-year visiting faculty, and Riley Scholars.

-Week of August 21: This is a good week to finish settling into the office, studio, and/or lab.
+Week of August 19: This is a good week to finish settling into the office, studio, and/or lab.
 Plan to be on-campus to meet colleagues, familiarize yourself with the layout of the college, and prepare for the start of Block 1.